A woman and a man stand outdoors in front of stone buildings, both wearing business attire and smiling at the camera.

 There appears to be no shortage of cash for incumbent supervisor Stephen Sherrill, who is hoping voters keep him in his appointed District 2 seat on the Board of Supervisors in the June 2 primary.

 There is more than $1 million backing Sherrill’s run for supervisor, a combination of his own fundraising and three PACs, according to new filings published Thursday that detail fundraising from Jan.
-1 to April 18.
+1 to April 18, 2026.

-Those political action committees are bankrolled by a number of major donors and allies of Mayor Daniel Lurie, including Jan Koum, the co-founder of WhatsApp and a pro-Trump donor.
+Those political-action committees are bankrolled by a number of major donors and allies of Mayor Daniel Lurie, including Jan Koum, the co-founder of WhatsApp and a pro-Trump donor.

-Lori Brooke, a community organizer and the only other candidate in the running, has raised under half of that — although, that’s without any PAC money
+Lori Brooke, a community organizer and the only other candidate in the running, has raised under half of that, although that’s without any PAC money

-“While outside interest groups plan to spend record-breaking sums trying to buy my opponent this seat he was not elected to, I am confident our campaign will raise the resources needed to compete strongly in the final stretch,” said Brooke, in a statement.
+“While outside interest groups plan to spend record-breaking sums trying to buy my opponent this seat he was not elected to, I am confident our campaign will raise the resources needed to compete strongly in the final stretch,” Brooke said in a statement.

-“What we may lack in special interest money, we make up for in authentic local support.”
+“What we may lack in special-interest money, we make up for in authentic local support.”

 Brooke has received contributions from some 600 donors, according to her campaign.